 Eastern Michigan University is a public university that was founded in 1849 as the Michigan State Normal School.
 Its online programs designed to meet the needs of working professionals and follow and normal semester schedule.
 It offers many programs, certifications, and individual courses for online learning, including bachelor’s and master’s degree programs, HR and educational certificates, all through the Canvas online learning platform.
 Also, all distance learning students can receive in-state tuition rates regardless of their residency!

 Spring Arbor University is a small private university that is affiliated with the Free Methodist Church and delivers a liberal arts education from a Christian perspective.
 All distance courses at SAU are offered in seven-week blocks, and classes are delivered asynchronously.
 Where applicable, distance learners are expected to arrange to complete on-site curriculum requirements at an approved facility.

-Washtenaw Community College was founded in 1959 with a mind to provide the community with strong technical and workforce training.
+Washtenaw Community College is one of the best community colleges in Michigan.
+It was founded in 1959 with a mind to provide the community with strong technical and workforce training.
 Today, Washtenaw teaches about 1,500 classes a year in business, manufacturing, humanities, arts, healthcare, and media.
 It also has an agreement with many 4-year colleges in Michigan to make transferring easy.
 So if you’re looking for a course to take online, check out WCC’s more than 18 online programs!